UncleBill/prism.vim/readme.md

 let g:prism_dir_changed_pattern = ['window', 'global']
 ```

-Also see `:h DirChanged` to check out the patterns your Vim supports.
+Also see `:h DirChanged` for the patterns your Vim supports.

 ## Tabs

-Enable `prism.vim` on tabs by:
+Enable `prism.vim` on switching tabs by:

 ```vim
 " defaults to 0, disabled